 “Sakkā, brāhmaṇa, imasmimpi dhammavinaye anupubbasikkhā anupubbakiriyā anupubbapaṭipadā paññapetuṁ.
 Seyyathāpi, brāhmaṇa, dakkho assadammako bhaddaṁ assājānīyaṁ labhitvā paṭhameneva mukhādhāne kāraṇaṁ kāreti, atha uttariṁ kāraṇaṁ kāreti; evameva kho, brāhmaṇa, tathāgato purisadammaṁ labhitvā paṭhamaṁ evaṁ vineti: ‘ehi tvaṁ, bhikkhu, sīlavā hohi, pātimokkhasaṁvarasaṁvuto viharāhi ācāragocarasampanno aṇumattesu vajjesu bhayadassāvī, samādāya sikkhassu sikkhāpadesū’ti.

-“Indeed, Brahmin, it is possible to set forth a gradual training, practice, and practice in this Dhamma and discipline as well.
-Just as, Brahmin, a skilled horse trainer acquires a fine thoroughbred and initially trains it in the management of the bit, then proceeds to further training; similarly, friend Brahmin, the Tathāgata initially trains a person thus: ‘Come, bhikkhu, be virtuous, restrained by the restraint of the |moral code of conduct::monastic code of discipline which promotes harmonious and pure conduct with others [pātimokkha]|, know how to behave and keep to suitable places, see danger even in the slightest fault, and undertake the training by practicing the training rules.’
+“It is possible, brahmin, to describe a gradual training, gradual practice, and gradual progression in this Dhamma and Vinaya as well.
+Just as, brahmin, a skilled horse trainer acquires a fine thoroughbred and initially trains it in the management of the bit, then proceeds to further training; similarly, friend brahmin, the |Tathāgata::one who has arrived at the truth, an epithet of a perfectly Awakened One [tathāgata]| initially trains a person thus: ‘Come, bhikkhu, be |virtuous::ethical, moral [sīlavant]|, restrained by the restraint of the |moral code of conduct::monastic code of discipline which promotes harmonious and pure conduct with others [pātimokkha]|, know how to behave and keep to suitable places, see danger even in the slightest fault, and undertake the training by practicing the training rules.’

 Sense Restraint

-Yato kho, brāhmaṇa, bhikkhu sīlavā hoti, pātimokkhasaṁvarasaṁvuto viharati ācāragocarasampanno aṇumattesu vajjesu bhayadassāvī, samādāya sikkhati sikkhāpadesu, tamenaṁ tathāgato uttariṁ vineti: ‘ehi tvaṁ, bhikkhu, indriyesu guttadvāro hohi, cakkhunā rūpaṁ disvā nimittaggāhī hohi mānubyañjanaggāhī.
+Yato kho, brāhmaṇa, bhikkhu sīlavā hoti, pātimokkhasaṁvarasaṁvuto viharati ācāragocarasampanno aṇumattesu vajjesu bhayadassāvī, samādāya sikkhati sikkhāpadesu, tamenaṁ tathāgato uttariṁ vineti: ‘ehi tvaṁ, bhikkhu, indriyesu guttadvāro hohi, cakkhunā rūpaṁ disvā mā nimittaggāhī hohi mānubyañjanaggāhī.
 Yatvādhikaraṇamenaṁ cakkhundriyaṁ asaṁvutaṁ viharantaṁ abhijjhādomanassā pāpakā akusalā dhammā anvāssaveyyuṁ tassa saṁvarāya paṭipajjāhi; rakkhāhi cakkhundriyaṁ, cakkhundriye saṁvaraṁ āpajjāhi.
-Sotena saddaṁ sutvā …pe… ghānena gandhaṁ ghāyitvā …pe… jivhāya rasaṁ sāyitvā …pe… kāyena phoṭṭhabbaṁ phusitvā …pe… manasā dhammaṁ viññāya nimittaggāhī hohi mānubyañjanaggāhī.
+Sotena saddaṁ sutvā mā nimittaggāhī hohi mānubyañjanaggāhī; ghānena gandhaṁ ghāyitvā mā nimittaggāhī hohi mānubyañjanaggāhī; jivhāya rasaṁ sāyitvā mā nimittaggāhī hohi mānubyañjanaggāhī; kāyena phoṭṭhabbaṁ phusitvā mā nimittaggāhī hohi mānubyañjanaggāhī; manasā dhammaṁ viññāya mā nimittaggāhī hohi mānubyañjanaggāhī.
 Yatvādhikaraṇamenaṁ manindriyaṁ asaṁvutaṁ viharantaṁ abhijjhādomanassā pāpakā akusalā dhammā anvāssaveyyuṁ tassa saṁvarāya paṭipajjāhi; rakkhāhi manindriyaṁ, manindriye saṁvaraṁ āpajjāhī’ti.

 Moderation in Eating

 Yato kho, brāhmaṇa, bhikkhu indriyesu guttadvāro hoti, tamenaṁ tathāgato uttariṁ vineti: ‘ehi tvaṁ, bhikkhu, bhojane mattaññū hohi.
-Paṭisaṅkhā yoniso āhāraṁ āhāreyyāsi neva davāya na madāya na maṇḍanāya na vibhūsanāya, yāvadeva imassa kāyassa ṭhitiyā yāpanāya vihiṁsūparatiyā brahmacariyānuggahāyaiti purāṇañca vedanaṁ paṭihaṅkhāmi, navañca vedanaṁ na uppādessāmi, yātrā ca me bhavissati anavajjatā ca phāsuvihāro cā’ti.
+Paṭisaṅkhā yoniso āhāraṁ āhāreyyāsi— neva davāya na madāya na maṇḍanāya na vibhūsanāya, yāvadeva imassa kāyassa ṭhitiyā yāpanāya vihiṁsūparatiyā brahmacariyānuggahāya—iti purāṇañca vedanaṁ paṭihaṅkhāmi, navañca vedanaṁ na uppādessāmi, yātrā ca me bhavissati anavajjatā ca phāsuvihāro cā’ti.

-When, Brahmin, a bhikkhu guards the doors of his sense faculties well, the Tathāgata further trains him: ‘Come, bhikkhu, be moderate in eating.
+When, brahmin, a bhikkhu guards the doors of his sense faculties well, the Tathāgata further trains him: ‘Come, bhikkhu, be moderate in eating.
 Consider wisely the food you consume — not for amusement, nor for indulgence, nor for physical appearance, nor for beautification, but only for the sustenance and maintenance of this body, for keeping it healthy, for aiding the spiritual life, thinking thus: ‘I will allay old feelings of hunger without arousing new feelings, and so that I may be healthy and blameless and live in comfort.’”

 Dedication to Wakefulness